Why You Go For Your Your Wildest Dreams!

 For instance, if you adore history (and some people do!), would you like to teach it?
 Or write about it?
 Or take part in local archaeological projects?

-Gracie Morbitzer is a talented artist.
-She’s also a Catholic.
-So instead of painting images of things that don’t inspire or (or reading boring books about Catholic saints), she combined her love and skills, to produce Modern Saints, a book that updates the biographies of saints, along with her own unique art.
+Gracie Morbitzer is a talented Catholic artist.
+So bored of uninspiring images and words, she combined her faith and kills to produce Modern Saints, a book that updates the biographies of saints, along with her own unique art.

 Ignore Naysayers and Trust Yourself